codimoc/secret-wallet/README.md

 If simple and memorable passwords are bad, recycling the same password over and over is evil: with one access compromised, all our secrets and sensitive information are potentially exposed.

-Producing and remembering a different complex password for each remote account is hard, and it can quickly become totally unmanageable when passwords need changing frequently.
+Producing and remembering a different complex password for each remote account is hard, and it can quickly become unmanageable when passwords need changing frequently.

-To store these secrets on paper is not very smart either: a notebook can be safely tucked away in a locked drawer, but this is not very helpful when trying to remember the login credentials of a personal banking or private health insurance site, while on holiday abroad.
+To store these secrets on paper is not very smart either: a notebook can be safely tucked away in a locked drawer, but it is not very helpful when trying to remember the login credentials of a personal banking site or a private health insurance, while on holiday abroad.

 And if the secret wallet travels with us, it is constantly at risk of being compromised or lost.
 And with it, all the secrets it contains.

-Keeping these secrets on an electronic wallet instead, on a PC, a tablet or a phone, is as safe as the device these secrets are stored on.
+Keeping these secrets on an electronic wallet instead, on a PC, a tablet or a phone, is as safe as the device where these secrets are stored on.
-Data can be encrypted on a hard drive, but the disk can fail, the phone can be stolen, the tablet forgotten on a plane...
+Data can be encrypted on a hard drive, but the disk can fail, the phone can be stolen, the tablet forgotten on a plane.

 ## Index
 *  [motivations](#motivations)